grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 }
 ```

 This time, however, it does not accept `TenantId` and `UserId` but has some values defined.
 This means that if we need to preserve these two values across several requests, the test body must supply them every time to the external builders.
+We cannot rely on the driver doing it anymore.

 If we can pull this off, however, it tends to simplify the driver (at the expense of test body, but it's often a good trade-off because we have other ways of simplifying the test body - coming shortly).